The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 2 Maltego

-Maltego is the industry standard for OSINT link analysis.
+Maltego is the industry standard for link analysis in OSINT.
 Its visual graph interface maps relationships between people, organizations, domains, IPs, and documents.
-With over 80 data transforms from providers like Shodan, VirusTotal, and Have I Been Pwned, it's the go-to OSINT framework for complex network investigations.
+With 80+ data transforms from providers like Shodan, VirusTotal, and Have I Been Pwned, it's the go-to OSINT framework for complex network investigations.
 The Community Edition is free but limits graph size and transform access.

 Pros